open-traits-network/open-traits-network.github.io/.github/ISSUE_TEMPLATE/register-dataset.md

 ---
-name: submit trait dataset to registry
+name: Register New Trait Dataset
-about: Submit a trait dataset to Open Trait Network registry for review.
+about: Submit a new trait dataset to Open Trait Network registry for review.
+label: "Dataset Review"
 ---

 This is a template